 It prevents leaks by diverting water from the roof to the ground.
 Water may leak into the roof structure if the drip edge is not working properly.

 There are several ways in which a drip edge can become faulty or damaged.
 For example, it may be damaged by strong winds or hail or become damaged over time due to exposure to the elements.
-In addition, a drip edge may be improperly installed, causing it to be ineffective at directing water away from the roof.
+In addition, a it may be improperly installed, causing it to be ineffective at directing water away from the roof.

 If you suspect a malfunctioning or damaged drip edge is causing your roof leak, fix it immediately.
 A roofer can evaluate the drip edge, assess the source, and offer repairs or replacements.